Snowflake’s Cloud Data Warehouse — What I Learned and Why I’m Rethinking the Data Warehouse

 - Potential to pay for only the storage and computing resources actually used, when you use them

-Having worked numerous times over the years with Hive and Hive LLAP running on Hadoop clusters as well as having been deeply involved on migration projects moving workloads from on premise environments to the cloud, I must say I was super-excited for the opportunity to explore the options to architect and deploy this particular data warehouse.
+Having worked numerous times over the years with everything from Hadoop to Teradata as well as having been deeply involved on migration projects moving workloads from on premise environments to the cloud, I must say I was super-excited for the opportunity to explore the options to architect and deploy this particular data warehouse.

 Selecting Snowflake Cloud Data Warehouse

 For this particular implementation, the existing data ingestion process was stable and mature.
-Daily, a Hive ETL script loads the raw JSON file from HDFS and inserts the file’s contents into a Hive table which is stored in ORC format with snappy compression.
+Daily, an ETL script loads the raw JSON file from the file system and inserts the file’s contents into a SQL table which is stored in ORC format with snappy compression.

 In order to avoid reimplementing the ETL process, the first constraint was the cloud data warehouse needed to support the ORC file format.
 The second major constraint was to maintain backward compatibility with the existing Tableau workbooks.